rust-lang/prev.rust-lang.org/faq.md

 ### Does Rust do tail-call optimization?

 Not generally, no. Tail-call optimization may be done in [limited circumstances](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization), but is [not guaranteed](https://mail.mozilla.org/pipermail/rust-dev/2013-April/003557.html).
-As the feature has always been desired Rust has a keyword (`become`) reserved, though it is not clear yet whether it is technically possible, nor whether it will be implemented.
+As the feature has always been desired, Rust has a keyword (`become`) reserved, though it is not clear yet whether it is technically possible, nor whether it will be implemented.
 There was a [proposed extension](https://github.com/rust-lang/rfcs/pull/81) that would allow tail-call elimination in certain contexts, but it is currently postponed.

 ### Does Rust have a runtime?